pixee/codemodder-specs/cli.md

 | --project-name    | a descriptive and ideally unique name for the project being scanned to capture in reporting |
 | --version         | print the version of the codemodder framework, then exit|
 | --parameter       | a parameter for individual codemod (can provide multiple)|
+| --max-workers     | specify the maximum number of workers (threads) to use for parallel processing

 ## Specifying parameters
 The codemods must run in the given format: